MIT-LCP/wfdb-python/README.rst

 The package is to be expanded with physiological signal-processing tools, and general improvements.
 Development is made for Python 3.5+ only.

+The project uses Pylint for linting and Black for formatting.

 Contributing
 ------------